hk-speedrunning/Silksong-Rules/game_rules.md

 - Video evidence must show the Title Screen either at the start of the run, or at a timestamp given in the run description.
   - The Title Screen must be clearly visible, with a legible version number.
   - IL runs may omit the timestamp, but must still show the Title Screen.
-- Video evidence is expected to be of a watchable quality, without frequent or extensive frame drops.
+- Video evidence must be of a watchable quality, without frequent or extensive frame drops.
 - Game audio must be present (sound necessary, music optional) and game sounds should be audible over any background noise (voice, music etc.) at all times.
   - Runs will be rejected at the verifier's discretion if listening clearly to the game sounds requires uncomfortable levels of background noise.
 - HUD elements must be clearly visible at all times.
-This includes the soul meter, masks, and geo and essence counts.
+This includes the silk spool, masks, and rosary & beast shard counts.
 Where required for verification, there must be at least one clear frame of the Title Screen where the patch number and modding API text would be seen ([visual guide](https://github.com/hk-speedrunning/HK-Rules/blob/main/video-guidelines.md)).
 Runs will be rejected at the verifier's discretion if significant amounts of the active portion of the game window are covered.

 ### Breaks